 The majority of the wetland mitigation at the Zim site is proposed through the restoration of drained wetlands.
 Those areas are currently managed for sod production, so conditions range from open soil to a fully developed turf grass mat that is regularly mowed and herbicides are applied to control weeds.
 The historic wetland hydrology has been removed from those areas by an extensive drain tile and ditch system.
 Therefore, the sod production areas of the site currently serve no natural wetland functions.
 The restoration of forested wetland communities within the site will restore wetland functions over the course of many years.
-Hydrologic and water quality functions such as water storage, hydrologic regime, and maintenance of water quality will be restored to a higher functioning level soon after the initial restoration activities are completed and to natural conditions within several years following initial restoration.
+Hydrologic and water quality functions such as water storage, hydrologic regime, and maintenance of water quality will be restored to a higher functioning level soon after the initial restoration.
 Other wetland functions that rely on the reestablishment of natural wetland vegetation, such as vegetative diversity, wildlife habitat, and aesthetics/recreation will take longer to become fully restored.
 However, substantial improvements in those functions will occur during the first several years of restoration because permanent, native vegetation will begin to develop rapidly, the site will not be tilled, seeded or regularly mowed, and human activity within the site will be minimal.